MarcinK-ski/HestiaCampfirePlugin/README.md

 You can find current version of plugin for Firefox here: https://addons.mozilla.org/pl/firefox/addon/hestia-campfire-plugin/

-For plugin work properly, I recomend turn off "autoplay blocking" on pages, which you want to use it.
+For plugin work properly (because of sync URLs feature), it's recommend to turn off "autoplay blocking" (specially on pages, which you want to use it).